Fairness Constraints in High-Dimensional Generalized Linear Models: Simulations

-and apply the fairness-aware logistic regression in Eq.~\eqref{eq:logit-pen}.
-Over 20 replications, we record the misclassification error and the mean distance $\mathrm{MD}$ as functions of $\lambda$.
-As shown in Figure~\ref{cat_error_MD_1_sim}, increasing $\lambda$ strengthens the penalty on the dependence between $\hat{\ba}$ and the predictions, leading to a higher error rate but lower $\mathrm{MD}$.
-Because the most influential coefficient, $4$, multiplies $X_1$, which is highly informative about $A$, fairness penalties reduce the effective signal, thus degrading accuracy.
-We also observe increasing variability in both error and $\mathrm{MD}$ as $\lambda$ grows, reflecting the reduced dominance of the logistic likelihood.
+Over 20 replications, we record the misclassification error and mean distance $\mathrm{MD}$ as functions of $\lambda$.
+As shown in Figure~\ref{cat_error_MD_1_sim}, increasing $\lambda$ strengthens the penalty on the dependence between $\hat{\ba}$ and the predicted probabilities, leading to a higher error rate but a lower $\mathrm{MD}$.
+Because the largest coefficient is attached to $X_1$, which is strongly informative about $A$, the fairness penalty suppresses an important part of the outcome signal and therefore produces a more substantial loss in predictive accuracy.